-when serving, always remember to sprinkle some chaat masala and lemon juice on the mushrooms. you can also keep the chaat masala and lemon slices in separate bowls, so that the rest of the folks add these as much they want.
+When serving, always remember to sprinkle some chaat masala and lemon juice on the tandoori mushrooms.
+You can also keep the chaat masala and lemon slices in separate bowls, so that the rest of the folks add these as much they want.

 - 200 to 250 grams button mushrooms